datalad-handbook/book/docs/basics/101-123-sharelocal4.rst

 original datasets' content change -- in only a single command.
 How cool is that?!

+Conclude this section by adding a note about updating a dataset to your own ``DataLad-101`` dataset:

+.. runrecord:: _examples/DL-101-123-104
+   :language: console
+   :workdir: dl-101/mock_user/DataLad-101

+   # navigate back:
+   $ cd ../../DataLad-101

+   # write the note
+   $ cat << EOT >> notes.txt
+   To update a shared dataset, run the command "datalad update --merge".
+   This command will query its origin for changes, and integrate the changes into the dataset.

+   EOT

+.. runrecord:: _examples/DL-101-123-105
+   :language: console
+   :workdir: dl-101/DataLad-101

+   # save the changes

+   $ datalad save -m "add note about datalad update" notes.txt

 PS: You might wonder whether there is also a sole